elixir-lang/elixir-lang.github.com/getting-started/processes.markdown

 end
 ```

 Note that the `start_link` function basically spawns a new process that runs the `loop/1` function, starting with an empty map.
 The `loop/1` function then waits for messages and performs the appropriate action for each message.
-In case of a `:get` message, it sends a message back to the caller and calls `loop/1` again, to wait for a new message.
+In the case of a `:get` message, it sends a message back to the caller and calls `loop/1` again, to wait for a new message.
 While the `:put` message actually invokes `loop/1` with a new version of the map, with the given `key` and `value` stored.

 Let's give it a try by running `iex kv.exs`: